 Test the counter-criteria to rule out wrong interventions.
 If the business model is broken, if operational infrastructure is missing, or if strategic direction is unclear, coaching is premature.
 Solve those problems first.
 Coaching works when the strategy is sound, the infrastructure is in place, and the constraint is the leader’s internal capacity to execute.

 Define success metrics for a 90-day coaching engagement.
-Measurable outcomes might include: three deferred conversations held and resolved, delegation of five recurring decisions to the team, one strategic initiative launched without reversal, or standards enforced on two major deliverables that previously would have been approved.
+Measurable outcomes includes: three deferred conversations held and resolved, delegation of five recurring decisions to the team, one strategic initiative launched without reversal.
+Or standards enforced on two major deliverables that previously would have been approved.
 The metrics must be behavioral, not aspirational.

 Most leadership problems are not talent problems.
 There are capacity problems.
 If you have strategic clarity but cannot execute, if you know what needs to happen but cannot delegate or confront, the bottleneck is internal.
 Book a no-obligation operational diagnostic and find out where the real constraint sits.